liveplant/about.liveplant.io/_posts/2015-05-08-hello-world.markdown

 ## Background

-The concept is basically [Twitch Plays Pokémon][] for a taking care of a plant.
+The concept is basically [Twitch Plays Pokémon][twitch plays pokemon] for a taking care of a plant.
 A robot is setup to take care of a plant.
 The robot takes commands from the internet.
 A live stream is set up so people can watch the plant grow.
 The drama happens when bad internet people try to kill the plant by watering too much,